turtlegrammar/WhatAreClosuresReally/README.md

 (the variables that the closure captures are passed into the object's constructor) and any object can be implemented as a closure
 (methods are replaced by a single dispatch method and dynamic parameters).

 Finally, I implement closures by writing an interpreter for Scheme, a simple language in the LISP family.

+This was written before dotnet 5 and C# 9 were available.
+It would have been much cleaner with C# 9's record types.